This post may contain affiliate links. Please read our disclosure policy.

 Start by using dry or toasted bread and add the broth gradually.
 Toss as you go to control the consistency, aiming for lightly moistened bread that isn’t overly soaked.
 Adjust the amount of broth to your preference.

 Sure!
 You can make this stuffing vegetarian.
-Simply replace the sausage meat with your favorite plant-based sausage or a medley of mushrooms for a rich, savory flavor.
+Simply replace the sausage with your favorite plant-based sausage or a medley of mushrooms for a rich, savory flavor.
 Additionally, use vegetable broth instead of chicken broth to keep it fully vegetarian.
 The rest of the recipe remains the same, so you’ll still get that delicious stuffing goodness!

 Covering the stuffing with foil during the first half of baking helps retain moisture.
 Then, remove the foil for the last 15–20 minutes to allow the top to crisp up.
 You can also brush a bit of melted butter on top before the final baking stage for added richness and a golden crust.